awm-miller/gdocs-numbering/README.md

 Heading B
 ```

-Skips all lists and headers
+Skips all lists and headers.
+Highlight the text you want to number.
+Plays nicely with footnotes and formatting but there may be some formatting weirdness due to GDocs.

 ## Install